Mick-AE86/Mick-AE86.github.io/Assignments/Fallout76BugExamination.md

 ### Issue 1
 ###### (Acquired from https://www.reddit.com/r/fo76/comments/a1to3g/december_4th_patch_notes/)
-#### Stabilitiy and performance issue: Console: Fixed an issue that could cause the player to encounter an infinite loading screen when signing out of their console account while playing Fallout 76.
+#### Stabilitiy and performance issue: Console: The player could encounter an infinite loading screen when signing out of their console account while playing Fallout 76.
-Type of testing:
+Type of testing: Compatibility Testing
 ### Issue 2
-#### User Interface: AFK: Players will now be disconnected from a game world after 10 minutes of inactivity and will be prompted with a timer 1 minute before being kicked.
+#### User Interface: Respawn: Players who die while severely overencumbered will remove all map markers when attempting to respawn.
+The player would have to restart at the original start point after respawning.
 Type of testing:
 ### Issue 3
-#### User Interface: Enemies: Red crosshairs and enemy health bars will no longer persist on-screen when an enemy is no longer in view.
+#### User Interface: Enemies: Red crosshairs and enemy health bars stay on-screen when an enemy is not in sight.
 Type of testing:
 ### Issue 4
 ###### (Acquired from https://www.reddit.com/r/fo76/comments/a2wci6/psa_if_you_see_a_gulper_storing_a_ton_of_missiles/)